Modern Slavery Act Statement

 - Technology: software and hardware retailers, consultants, maintenance companies and technology related service providers.

-The Firm integrates its Additional Terms of Purchase for Goods and Services into its contracts with suppliers.
-A key provision within these terms requires suppliers to comply with the Firm’s Supplier Charter, which outlines our commitment to ethical practices, human rights and environmental sustainability.
+When engaging suppliers, the Firm incorporates its Additional Terms of Purchase for Goods and Services into relevant agreements.
+A central clause within these terms obliges suppliers to adhere to the Firm’s Supplier Charter, a document which reflects our commitment to ethical conduct, human rights and environmental sustainability.

 Policies

 At Norton Rose Fulbright, we prioritise ethical conduct in all aspects of our operations.
 We have established a range of robust policies which guide the actions of those operating within the Firm, ensuring we uphold the highest standards of integrity.
-Among these policies is our Human Rights Policy, which underscores our commitment to respecting internationally recognised human rights standards.
+These include our Human Rights Policy, which underscores our commitment to respecting internationally recognised human rights standards.
 We work to ensure compliance with these policies by having effective procedures in place, relevant training, and oversight.

 Human Rights